The Thoughts Of A Consumer.

 80% of B2C consumers believe business should play a role in addressing social issues.

 Cause marketing is all about empathy and emotions.
-Thus both B2B and B2C companies use the same strategies.
+Thus both B2B and B2C companies use the same marketing psychology strategies.

 Why is this?
 We value connection and empathise through stories.
 By linking to charities and causes, B2B and B2C companies want to show themselves as socially responsible.
 Additionally, any empathy engendered towards causes rubs off onto the business by proxy.